Close×

-Laval, August 19, 2020 - At its annual general meeting, which was held virtually on August 19, Tourisme Laval presented its activity report for the 2019-2020 fiscal year as well as the results of the region's tourism performance.
+Laval, August 19, 2020 – During its annual general meeting, held virtually on August 19, Tourisme Laval its activity report for the 2019–2020 fiscal year, as well as the region’s tourism performance results.

-Despite a late season marked by an unprecedented crisis due to the COVID-19 pandemic, the fiscal year was marked by admirable results and the mobilization of Laval's tourism stakeholders.
-In this regard, it should be noted that 1,798,989 tourists visited Laval in 2019, an increase of 3.39%, that traffic in a dozen or so fee-based tourism activities was up by 3.6% and that tourism expenditures totaling $116,105,551 were recorded, an increase of 1.45%.
+Despite a season finale marked by an unprecedented crisis due to the COVID-19 pandemic, the fiscal year was characterized by impressive results and a concerted effort by Laval’s tourism stakeholders.
+In this regard, it is worth noting that 1,798,989 tourists visited Laval in 2019, representing a 3.39% increase; that attendance at a dozen paid tourist attractions rose by 3.6%; and that tourist spending totaling $116,105,551 was recorded, representing a 1.45% increase .

-This performance is largely attributable to the spirit of cooperation and motivation of the members and partners who participate and are actively involved in the realization of promising and unifying projects.
-"Laval is an urban destination that shines and will continue to vibrate with its effervescence and welcoming personality.
-By combining our efforts, we will make Laval part of a reinvented tourism industry," said Yanick Pazzi, Chairman of the Board of Directors of Tourisme Laval.
+This success is largely due to the spirit of collaboration and the motivation of the members and partners who actively participate and get involved in bringing promising and unifying projects to fruition.
+“Laval is a vibrant urban destination that will continue to thrive thanks to its dynamic energy and welcoming spirit.
+It is by joining forces that we will position Laval within a reinvented tourism industry,” emphasized Yanick Pazzi, Chair of the Board of Directors of Tourisme Laval.

-"Although our momentum has been dampened, 2019 was a year marked by excellent results and undeniable solidarity from the tourism community.
-It is in this spirit of cooperation that we must now look to the future and continue our efforts to shape and enrich Laval's tourism landscape," added Geneviève Roy, president and CEO of Tourisme Laval.
+“Although our momentum was slowed, 2019 was a year marked by excellent results and undeniable solidarity within the tourism sector.
+It is in this spirit of collaboration that we must now look to the future and continue our efforts to shape and enrich Laval’s tourism landscape,” added Geneviève Roy, President and CEO of Tourisme Laval.

-Among the main initiatives carried out by the Tourisme Laval team, we should mention the deployment of a new brand image that is more up-to-date and conveys its DNA, as well as the promotional campaigns that brought together the major attributes and the distinctive personality of the destination.
-In addition, the strategic approach to business tourism, launched by the Minister of Tourism and piloted by Tourisme Laval in collaboration with the Association des professionnels de congrès du Québec (APCQ), was the largest mobilization project in business tourism ever seen in Quebec.
-Finally, an agreement was reached with the City of Laval and Sports Laval to support the holding of sports events on Laval territory through the Laval SportCité event support program.
+Among the key initiatives carried out by the Tourisme Laval team, we should highlight the rollout of the new, more contemporary brand identity that embodies its DNA, as well as the unifying promotional campaigns that showcased the destination’s key attributes and distinctive personality.
+In addition, there was the strategic initiative in business tourism, launched by the Minister of Tourism and led by Tourisme Laval collaboration with the Association des professionnels de congrès du Québec (APCQ), which was notably the largest mobilization project in business tourism ever seen in Quebec.
+Finally, an agreement was reached with the City of Laval and Sports Laval to support the hosting of sporting events in the Laval area through the Laval SportCité Event Support Program.

-To learn more about all of the projects completed, see the 2019 annual report from Tourisme Laval
+To learn more about all the projects we’ve completed, see the 2019 Annual Report from Tourisme Laval

 President: Yanick Pazzi, Sheraton Laval